Cheapest Bluehost Shared Plan |

 Founded in 2003, Bluehost is a popular Utah-based website hosting company.
 It’s now owned by Endurance International Group, the people behind a lot of big tech names: Domain.com, iPage, HostGator, SiteBuilder.com and more.

-Bluehost's shared hosting packages start with the home user-oriented ‘basic’ plan.
-This only gives you 5 email accounts with a stingy 100MB storage space each, along with 50GB of website space, but you do get a free domain, a free Website Builder to create your site, 1-click WordPress installation and even integrated CloudFlare.
+Bluehost’s shared hosting packages start with the home user-oriented ‘Basic’ plan.
+This includes 5 email accounts with only 100MB of storage space each and 50GB SSD storage, making this a very basic plan indeed.
+However, users also get a free domain, a Website Builder and backups.

 The Bluehost signup process starts by asking you to enter the domain name you’d like to register.
 If you own the domain already you can enter that separately.
 There’s an option to transfer the domain to Bluehost, but it’s not compulsory and you can simply update your name servers later.